Introduction to Python Curl

 The above code snippet is to send the HTTP DELETE request.
 So we can see how to use HTTP DELETE request for sending this request using a curl tool in Python like PycURL.

-In this article, we discussed the curl which is a tool for transferring data from and to server.
-In Python, we have PycURL library which uses libcurl which is a standard library and PycURL uses its values in it.
+In this article, we discussed the curl, which is a tool for transferring data from and to the server.
+In Python, we have the PycURL library, which uses libcurl, a standard library, and PycURL uses its values.
 We also saw the various methods that are called syntax.
-In this article, we also saw the usage of PycURL which we first saw how to import it and how to use this and use various curl methods such as perform(), close(), etc.
+In this article, we also saw the usage of PycURL, which we first saw how to import it and how to use this and use various curl methods such as perform(), close(), etc.

 This is a guide to Python Curl.
 Here we discuss the Introduction and Working of Python Curl along with Examples and Code Implementation.
 You can also go through our other suggested articles to learn more –